FBI joins search for teen sisters missing since late June

 (CNN) — The FBI’s Detroit Field Office said it is joining the effort to find two Black teen sisters missing from their adoptive parents’ home since June.

+The sisters and their adoptive parents moved from Florida to Michigan around March of 2023, according to the FBI.

-Images of a white Jeep Cherokee leaving the area were shared by the sheriff’s department on their Facebook page a day after the girls went missing.
+A day after the girls went missing, the sheriff’s department shared images of a white Jeep Cherokee leaving the area where the sisters had last been seen.

-The FBI says Iris has a star tattoo on the left side of her neck and the girls have ties to Port St. Lucie and Lake Worth, Florida, and Winchester, Tennessee.
+The FBI says Iris has a star tattoo on the left side of her neck.
+The sisters have ties to Port St. Lucie and Lake Worth, Florida, and Winchester, Tennessee, according to officials.

-CNN has reached out to the Roscommon County Sheriff’s Office and the Detroit and Miami offices of the FBI for additional comment.
+CNN has reached out to the Roscommon County Sheriff’s Office and the FBI’s Detroit and Miami field offices for additional comment.

+According to 2021 FBI data, Black people make up 31% of missing person reports but only 14% of the US population.
+White people, meanwhile, make up 54% of missing person reports and 76% of the US population.

+Black families say they often struggle to get the police to take their missing person cases seriously.
+On the other hand, cases of missing White women and children are often treated with urgency and thrust into the national spotlight, Black families say.

-Anyone with tips on the sisters’ whereabouts should contact the Roscommon County Sheriff’s Office at 989-275-5101 or the FBI.
+Anyone with tips on the Perez sisters’ whereabouts is encouraged to contact the Roscommon County Sheriff’s Office at 989-275-5101 or the FBI.

 The-CNN-Wire